-You were asked to se focus on with your ch elect one internal asset and one external asset that you would like to nild.
-What asse ts did you select? ons have you taken, or do you plan to take, to support your child in g that asset?
-Module 5: Fa mily Meetings Discussion Question and Activity family meetings.
-Family upportive environment for your child is to establish a routine of holding meetings are a safe way for children to discuss topics and concerns is, and they offer opportunities for parents to learn more about each and desires. meeting lo family regularly hold family meetings?
-If so, what does your family book like (e.g., who attends, how often do you hold the meetings, what you discuss)? more?
-Wh of you who are new to family meetings, did you try holding one or at topics did you discuss?
-How did your family members react to the Will you continue to hold family meetings in the future? ?
-Module 5: Pla anning for Family Time Discussion Questions . • . ty time with your child promotes an emotionally healthy parent-child good behaviors for your child as they form friendships and romantic How do yo ou typically plan for family activities?
+You were asked to select one internal asset and one external asset that you would like to focus on with your child.

+What assets did you select?

+What actions have you taken, or do you plan to take, to support your child in developing that asset?

+Module 5: Family Meetings Discussion Question and Activity

+One way to provide a supportive environment for your child is to establish a routine of holding family meetings.
+Family meetings are a safe way for children to discuss topics and concerns openly with their parents, and they offer opportunities for parents to learn more about each family member's needs and desires.

+Does your family regularly hold family meetings?
+If so, what does your family meeting look like (e.g., who attends, how often do you hold the meetings, what topics do you discuss)?

+For those of you who are new to family meetings, did you try holding one or more?
+What topics did you discuss?
+How did your family members react to the meeting?
+Will you continue to hold family meetings in the future?

+Module 5: Planning for Family Time Discussion Questions

+Spending planned quality time with your child promotes an emotionally healthy parent-child attachment and models good behaviors for your child as your child forms friendships and romantic relationships.

+How do you typically plan for family activities?